abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 //		  BECHG
 ```

-### Initializing Classes
+### Initializing Classes (static members)
-- Class initialization - sets default values to all its `static` members
+- Class initialization - sets default values to all its `static` members, executing inline and static initializer blocks
 - It is initialized atmost once, and may never get initialized at all if it is not used anywhere in program
-- JVM controls when the class is "loaded" (another term for class initialization) during runtime
+- JVM controls when the class is "loaded" (another term for class initialization) during runtime, usually its in the order of apperance if classes are not parent-child (second example below - class Z)

 Rules:
 1. If class X has a parent class Y, then Y is loaded first